tohwsw/aws-ecs-workshop-console/Lab3-BlueGreen-Deployment-with-CodeDeploy/readme.md

 - If you stop and start the MySQL service in the lab, the table data will be lost.
 Why is that so?
 How do you persist the data in ECS?

 - Compare the time for deployment for a new application version for ECS vs Elastic Beanstalk.
 Which is faster?
 What is that so?

+- If you have 2 colorteller tasks (blue and green) running at the same time, how would you implement traffic control so that the blue task gets 80% of the traffic and the green gets 20%?

 ## Lab Clean Up